 There are a ton of newer more expensive brand curling irons and hair wands on the market these days.
 My advice is to do your research and read reviews.
 Here are some of the brands I have used.

 These curling irons are game-changers when it comes to styling your hair.
 They get hotter and hold the curl longer than regular drugstore curling irons.
-These irons are one of the reasons why your styles from the salon last and your styles you do yourself at home do not.
+These irons are one of the reasons why the styles from the salon last and the styles you do yourself at home do not.

 Spend the money and get a nice one they are a life changer.
 These are my favorite irons for how to curl baby fine hair, use them to curl fine hair and make it stay in place.